iterative/dvc.org/content/docs/command-reference/import-db.md

 You can use `dvc update` to update the snapshot.

-### Downloading sql query result
+### Downloading SQL query result

-Similarly, you can also snapshot a sql query result as follows:
+Similarly, you can also snapshot a SQL query result as follows:

 ```dvc
 $ dvc import-db --sql "select * from customers" --conn pgsql